 The scope was simple, auger under a road and push pipe through, drill 1,400' and pull back pipe, and finally open cut and tie it all together.
 But Not everyone can wake up, go to work and drill a big hole in the ground that goes in at one point and comes up precisely at another, some 1,400' away.
 In our pipeline and utility world it happens all the time.
 It is the best way to get pipelines under rivers, roads and rail roads.
 Midwestern Contractors has gotten good at it.
 Acting as the General Contractor we recently undertook a project to relocate a pipeline under and around a road construction project by using Horizontal Directional Drilling (HDD) and an Auger bore.
 The entire relocation was 1,700'. the working space was cramped, traffic had to be flowing on the adjacent arterial road.
 The drill string was laid out in a curved area with no straight line entry into the drill hole.
 These were just a few of the challenges our Project Manager and Superintendent faced on this job.

 Planning for this project started in the fall of 2014 with bid documents released in 2015 and work starting in the winter of 2016.
 This congested interchange is being transformed into a diverging diamond configuration.
-Numerous pipelines, sewer, water, power and tellecommunications lines are running along this corridor.
-There are also major water mains crossing the drill path, and a combination of residentilal and commercial ingress and egress across the drill path.
+Numerous pipelines, sewer, water, power and telecommunications lines are running along this corridor.
+There are also major water mains crossing the drill path, and a combination of residential and commercial ingress and egress across the drill path.\

 The pilot hole proceeded smoothly through gravelly clay material at a depth of over 40 feet.
 Welding production was ahead of schedule when the pilot bit emerged precisely on location.
 The reaming operation proved to be challenging due to areas of heavy clay clogging the reamer and slowing progress.
 During this slow down we shifted the welders over to the auger bore which picked up the pipe at a point of intersection and carried it under the arterial roadway.
 This string was welded, and coated in preparation for the bore.

-With reaming on the 1,400' drill complete the pullback was scheduled and executed without interuption.
-The reaming operationwas somewhat tedious due to heavy clay and frequent clogging of the reamer.
+With reaming on the 1,400' drill complete the pullback was scheduled and executed without interruption.
+The reaming operation was somewhat tedious due to heavy clay and frequent clogging of the reamer.
 The two 700' strings were joined and the pull back continued.
-Construction traffic entering and leaving the site had to excercise extreme caution due to the volume of traffic and fequent lane closures and realignments carried out by the highway construction that was ongoing during our project.
+Construction traffic entering and leaving the site had to exercise extreme caution due to the volume of traffic and frequent lane closures and realignments carried out by the highway construction that was ongoing during our project.

 - Drill length: 1,400'